TiTiKy441/TorRelayScannerCS/README.md

 ## Behaviour difference compared to original program
 Different logging format

 Browser location is not required, program tries to auto-detect it

-install-bridges and start-browser turned to not-install-bridges and not-start-browser, behaviour by default install bridges and starts the browser
+install-bridges and start-browser turned to not-install-bridges and not-start-browser

+ behaviour by default install bridges and starts the browser